auth0/auth0-alexa-authentication-sample/docs/step-by-step-install.md

 ### `A0:3` - Create a Database Connection

-On the sidebar at the right select the Connections menu, then the Database sub-menu and finally click the *CREATE DB CONNECTION* button.
+On the sidebar at the left select the Connections menu, then the Database sub-menu and finally click the *CREATE DB CONNECTION* button.

 Provide a *name* at your choice, for example, `DB`.